marklogic/marklogic-kubernetes/README.md

 # MarkLogic Kubernetes Helm Chart

-This repository contains a Helm Chart that allows you to deploy MarkLogic on a Kubernetes cluster.
+This repository contains a Helm Chart that can be used to deploy MarkLogic on a Kubernetes cluster.
 Below is a brief description of how to easily create a MarkLogic StatefulSet for development and testing.
 See [MarkLogic Server on Kubernetes](https://docs.marklogic.com/11.0/guide/kubernetes-guide/?lang=en) for detailed documentation about running this.

 ## Getting Started

 ### Prerequisites

-To install this chart, you need to install [Helm](https://helm.sh/docs/intro/install/) and [Kubectl](https://kubernetes.io/docs/tasks/tools/).
+[Helm](https://helm.sh/docs/intro/install/) and [Kubectl](https://kubernetes.io/docs/tasks/tools/)  must be installed locally in order to use this chart.

-To set up a Kubernetes Cluster for Production Workload, we recommend using EKS platform on AWS.
-To bring up a Kubernetes cluster on EKS, you can install [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) tool.
+For production environments, it is recommend to use a managed Kubenetes service such as AWS EKS.
+The [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) command line tool can be used to bring up a Kubernetes cluster on EKS.
 Please refer to [Using eksctl to Provision a Kubernetes Cluster on EKS](https://docs.marklogic.com/11.0/guide/kubernetes-guide/en/setting-up-the-required-tools/tools-for-setting-up-the-kubernetes-cluster.html#UUID-44d2e035-b8d5-5c08-4b52-7a8b002d34aa_section-idm4533330969176033593431540071) for detailed steps.

 For non-production deployments, please see [MiniKube Setup Guide](https://docs.marklogic.com/11.0/guide/kubernetes-guide/en/setting-up-the-required-tools/tools-for-setting-up-the-kubernetes-cluster.html#UUID-44d2e035-b8d5-5c08-4b52-7a8b002d34aa_section-idm4480543593867233593415017144) to create the Kubernetes cluster locally.

 ### Installing MarkLogic Helm Chart

 This below example Helm Chart installation will create a single-node MarkLogic cluster with a "Default" group.
-A 10GB persistent valume, 2 vCPUs, and 4 GB of RAM will be allocated for the pod.
+A 20GB persistent volume, 2 vCPUs, and 4GB of RAM will be allocated for the pod.

 1. Add MarkLogic Repo to Helm:
 ```